-The 5 steps to close a pay gap are –
+The 5 steps to closing a pay and/or representation gap are –

 - Analyse your data to understand why you are where you are today & what the key drivers are of your gaps

-- Identify & implement actions that will move you from today to where you want to be.
+- Implement actions which move you from where you are today to put you on the path to where you want to be in the future

-- Continuously monitor key drivers to ensure you are on the right track
+- Control the key drivers to ensure you are on the right track

 All steps require the use of statistical thinking and statistical methods.
-Of course, other skills and processes are also needed but they cannot succeed on their own without the help of statistics
+Other skills and processes are also needed but they cannot succeed on their own without the help of statistical thinking.

 - A – Finding pay gap data in the UK